6 best Volume Mixer alternatives for Mac

-Unfortunately, macOS doesn’t have a built-in app or tool like Volume Mixer.
-That’s because Mac traditionally doesn’t have the granular customization options that Windows has.
-After all, Apple is hyperfocused on a minimalist design, so a lack of advanced tools helps uncomplicate the user experience and keeps the front and back end separate.
+Unfortunately, macOS (including Tahoe 26) has no built-in Volume Mixer for per-app control.
+After all, Apple is hyper-focused on a minimalist design, so a lack of advanced tools helps uncomplicate the user experience and keeps the front and back end separate.

 Luckily, there are plenty of alternatives you can choose from: